KintCark/Automatic1111-Android-Termux/README.md

 pkg install ninja

+pip install "protobuf==3.20.3" "tensorboard<2.12.0"

 pip install -r requirements.txt

-Install xformers.
-This package is not required, but is recommended to be installed

-pip install xformers

 Launch the webui.
 It will take some time to complete first-time installation then everything should be fine